 The case interview is a simplified simulation of the type of work we do at Redstone.
 Think of it as an opportunity to learn more about the work we do and to demonstrate how you approach problem-solving.
 It’s okay if you haven’t done a case interview before.
 If you are receiving an interview, we think you are a highly-qualified candidate with the potential to succeed at Redstone.

 There are many resources available to help you prepare for this style of interview–we’ve included a few that we know of in the list below.
 To prepare for our case interview, we recommend you find a friend and take turns tackling cases in both the interviewee and interviewer roles.
 As you work through examples, we recommend you practice structuring your answers with clear logic, communicating thoughtfully, and asking many questions.

 Due to the large number of requests, and the relatively small size of the Redstone team, we regrettably are not able to offer personal chats, informational interviews or feedback to applicants on their applications.
 Also, to be considered for employment, applicants must be currently authorized to work in the United States on a full-time basis.
 Redstone is unable to sponsor applicants for work visas and thus is unable to consider for employment applicants who will require sponsorship for an employment visa either now or in the future (e.g., H-1B, F1, J-1, OPT STEM extensions).
-For more information about careers at Redstone, please visit Career Path or email email@example.com.
-You can also learn more about Redstone and our hiring process by viewing our pre-recorded webinar linked above.
+For more information about careers at Redstone, please visit Career Path or email firstname.lastname@example.org.
+You can also learn more about Redstone and our hiring process by viewing one of our pre-recorded webinars linked above.

 Redstone is an Equal Opportunity Employer.
 You are considered for employment without regard to age, race, color, national origin, religion, sex, gender, sexual orientation, gender identity and/or expression, marital status, physical or mental disability, genetic information, status with regard to public assistance, veteran status, or any other characteristic protected by federal, state or local law.